-HMS offers O2, which is a high-performance computing cluster (HPCC) serving the diverse research requirements and workflows within the HMS community.
-These requirements include big and small projects in next-gen sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
-You may request an O2 HPCC account at the following URL: https://rc.hms.harvard.edu.
+HMS offers O2, a high-performance computing cluster (HPCC) serving the HMS community's diverse research requirements and workflows.
+These requirements include big and small projects in the latest sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
+You may request an O2 HPCC account at the following URL: rc.hms.harvard.edu.

 HMS Data Management and Best Practices

-Effective data management is critical for accurate labeling and access of data during all stages of a research project.
+Effective data management is critical for accurate labeling and data access during all stages of a research project.
 Data management best practices often change throughout the different stages in the data lifecycle.
-More info about effective data management can be found at the following URL: https://datamanagement.hms.harvard.edu/.
+You can find more info about effective data management at the following URL: datamanagement.hms.harvard.edu.